dstibbe/scalajs-workshop/README.md

 ```

-var, val and def definitions without parentheses all map to field access
+The var, val and def definitions without parentheses all map to field access
  in JavaScript, whereas def definitions with parentheses (even empty) map
  to method calls in JavaScript.